Saturday, June 6, 2009

 3:00 PM (Arizona time)

 So, continuing on to Wednesday, my last full day in Sydney.
 Breakfast was at 8, and after breakfast we headed out to the Sydney Cricket Ground.
 We ended up leaving right on time, which was pretty rare, and if we went straight to the Sydney Cricket Ground we would end up being early.
-So we made a detour to look at the pretty famous Bondi (Bon-die) Beach (You can see it here through the front window of the coach).

 After driving by it and having just a short chance to get out and take a look or photo, we headed on over to the Sydney Cricket Ground and Sydney Footballl Stadium.